ryancurrah/ryancurrah.github.io/_posts/2015-10-11-kubernetes-coreos.md

 published: true
 ---

-## Batching Remote Executions with Fabric in Parallel

 I know Fabric isnt a new project but I wanted to write about batching remote executions.
 The reason why I resorted to Fabric is because SaltStack remote execution has been unreliable lately.
 It took a few tries but eventually I was able to get it right.
 Theres a couple things to consider when running executions against a large set of hosts.